 locations.
 Creatures that may be seen include

-Drive to Ahungalla, stopping en route for a city
+Drive to Ahungalla, stopping for a visit to

 Transfer to Colombo and fly to London with Sri